igneus/church-calendar-api/README.md

    `$ bundle install`
 2. start application by `$ rackup`

+### Production deployment

 Probably the easiest production deployment is to Heroku.
 The application works as is, you only need to create a new application in your Heroku dashboard and push the code.

+Typical reasons for running your own instance include:

+* availability/reliability requirements (the [reference instance][calapi] is self-hosted by the author and only maintained as free time permits)
+* very high traffic expected
+* custom calendar data that cannot be released as open-source (e.g. because it is copyrighted by the diocese)

 Anyone intending to run a public instance is kindly asked to update contact information displayed on the web app.